opulencephp/docs/contributing.md

 We always appreciate when you want to add a new feature to Opulence.
 For minor, backwards-compatible features, create a pull request on the latest stable branch.
 For major, possibly backwards-incompatible features, create a pull request on the master branch.

 <h2 id="security-vulnerabilities">Security Vulnerabilities</h2>
 Opulence takes security seriously.
-If you find a security vulnerability, please email us at [bugs@opulencephp.com](bugs@opulencephp.com).
+If you find a security vulnerability, please email us at <a href="mailto:bugs@opulencephp.com">bugs@opulencephp.com</a>.

 <h2 id="coding-style">Coding Style</h2>
 Opulence uses PSR-4 autoloading and follows *most* PSR-2 standards **except**: